lep/jhcr/Readme.md

 in the directory you can simply type `make patch133` (or `make patch128`) and it should just work.
 You can then find the executable deeply nested in the `dist-newstyle` folder.
 To get the exact path you could either use `cabal exec which jhcr` or if you have a newer cabal version you can use `cabal list-bin jhcr`.
-If you're building for an older patch you have to provide the `-f old-patch` flag to `cabal list-bin` aswell.

 #### Building for any other patch